TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/VariousExamples/UsingCustomPermissionOptions/Index.rst

 Keys in the array
 """""""""""""""""

-It is good practice to use the extension keys prefixed with “tx\_” on the first level of the array.
+It is good practice to use the extension keys prefixed with "tx\_" on the first level of the array.
 This will help to make sure you do not pick a key which someone else picked as well!

-Also you should never pick a key containing any of the characters “,:\|” since they are reserved delimiter characters.
+Also you should never pick a key containing any of the characters ",:\|" since they are reserved delimiter characters.